Plain English

 Crypto Cycle (4-Year)

-The Crypto Cycle (4-Year) is a recurring pattern where Bitcoin and other cryptocurrencies tend to experience major price…
+The Crypto Cycle (4-Year) is a recurring pattern in Bitcoin and cryptocurrency markets where prices tend to surge, peak,…

 Crypto Treasury Company

-A Crypto Treasury Company is a traditional business that holds cryptocurrency (like Bitcoin or Ethereum) on its balance …
+A Crypto Treasury Company is a business that holds cryptocurrency (digital money like Bitcoin or Ethereum) on its balanc…

 Custody (Crypto)

-Custody in crypto means a third party holds and secures your digital assets on your behalf, similar to how a bank holds …
+Custody in crypto means a third party safely holds and manages your digital assets (like Bitcoin or Ethereum) on your be…

 DeFi (Decentralized Finance)

-DeFi (Decentralized Finance) is a system of financial services—like lending, borrowing, and trading—built on blockchain …
+DeFi (Decentralized Finance) refers to financial services—like lending, borrowing, and trading—built on blockchain netwo…

 Gas Fees

-Gas fees are charges you pay to process transactions on a blockchain—the digital ledger that records cryptocurrency trad…
+Gas fees are the costs you pay to process transactions on a blockchain—the digital ledger that records cryptocurrency tr…

 Hash Rate

-Hash rate is the speed at which a computer can solve the complex math puzzles required to validate cryptocurrency transa…
+Hash rate measures how fast a computer can solve the complex math puzzles required to validate cryptocurrency transactio…

 IPO Token / Fair Launch